EvenNewbieImThePro/Node.js---BruteForceAttack/README.md

 # Node.js---BruteForceAttack
-Brute Force Attack Tool based on Node.js

-How to run it?
+Brute Force Attack script based on Node.js (find password logic is programmed as SQL injection) How to run it?

 0. install the modules which require to run them.